-After spending the 2006 season as defensive line coach at Eastern, Strandley moved on to Idaho State to serve under former EWU assistant and Central Washington University head coach John Zamberlin.
+Before returning to Eastern, Strandley coached at Idaho State under former EWU assistant and Central Washington University head coach John Zamberlin.
 Strandley spent four seasons there as the school’s defensive coordinator.
-After the ISU coaching staff was let go after the 2010 season, Strandley coached defensive linemen in 2011 at Eastern Illinois.
+After the ISU coaching staff was let go following the 2010 season, Strandley coached defensive linemen in 2011 at Eastern Illinois.

 Strandley coached the leading tackler in the NCAA Football Championship Subdivision in 2010 when Idaho State’s A.J.
 Storms had 146 (13.27 per game).
 As a team, ISU ranked 40th in the FCS in takeaways with 23.

 In 2009 at ISU, despite a second-straight year of massive injuries, ISU’s defense was impressive.
 The Bengals allowed just 12 points against national runner-up Montana, and had 26 takeaways for the season – the most since the 2004 season when ISU had 30.

 In 2008, ISU’s pass defense allowed 112 yards or less in three of the final four games of the season.
 In his first year with the school, the Bengal defense scored five touchdowns on the year, including game-changing fumble returns on back-to-back drives in a win over Portland State.
 In all, ISU nearly doubled their takeaways (23, up from 12 in 2006), and they increased their totals in sacks, tackles for loss, passes defended, and forced fumbles.
 Seven players earned honorable mention All-Big Sky Conference honors, including three defensive linemen coached by Strandley.